Education & Livelihood Skills

 30 communities • Lofa County • REFLECT methodology

-Supported by All We Can (AWC UK), this program uses the REFLECT methodology to deliver adult literacy education across 30 communities in Lofa County, empowering adults to participate more fully in their communities.
+Supported by Mission Alliance, this program uses a hybrid methodology to deliver adult literacy education across 30 communities in the Zorzor & Salayea Districts of Lofa County, empowering adults to participate more fully in their communities.

 Village Savings & Loan Associations (VSLAs)